 by Mark Kozak-Holland

 "Agile Leadership and the Management of Change" provides the reader with a unique experience by exploring Winston Churchill's efforts in the Battle of Britain while at the same time putting these events in context with respect to agile leadership as well as project management competences.
 For years, it has been reinforced that mankind does not heed the lessons from history and is bound to constantly repeat the same mistakes.
 Mark Kozak-Holland, through his extensive research and his approach, enhances the reader's ability to read more than just the historical facts.
 From time to time, as project managers with all of the difficulties that confront us, we come to understand that we are leading the "project from hell."
 Clearly, after reading this book, we see that our projects are nothing compared with what Churchill faced -- the survival of the last bastion of freedom from fascism.
 Without Churchill's agile leadership directing both short and long-term objectives, Britain would not have been able to withstand the onslaught of overwhelming enemy forces.
 But it was not just Churchill's application of agile leadership that saved the day.
 Churchill had wisely chosen other key individuals who also applied the principles of agile leadership to achieve their objectives.
 Without his skills in agile leadership, Churchill would not have been able to change the evacuation of Dunkirk from a major defeat to a major victory.
 In essence, as you read this book, you will realize that Churchill had perfected agile leadership, enabling him and his team to lead Britain out of the dark days before and during the Battle of Britain.
-The structure of this book enhances the transfer of knowledge to the individual reader from beginning each chapter with a summary of what is being discussed to summarizing key lessons learned at the end.
-The reader can directly relate to key lessons while they are fresh in his/her mind.
-For those who enjoy reading history, this book provides unique insight.

 Alex Jalalian, Director of Awards, presenting to author Mark Kozak-Holland at the 2010 PMAC AGM